AUTOGRAPH AND DOCUMENT AUTHENTICATION

 If you believe you are a victim of a forgery, we can help.
 We will guide you through the challenging process of proving a signature (contract, letter, check, will, or autograph) is a forgery or not.
-Our team will help you with your inquiry.

 Even if your inquiry doesn’t involve an attorney, knowing the truth about a handwritten note or signature can put your mind at ease.
 In an industry where over 70% of items sold on the internet or sports card shows have been identified as forgeries, doesn’t it make sense to have them examined.

 Some of the well-known autograph authenticators have been involved in authenticating forgeries.
 We are third-party private investigators working for you.
 Remember, if you did not see the person actually sign the item, assume it is a fake until you have proven otherwise.

 Signature found to be a forgery, but yet authenticatd as real.